How To Make the Best Mint Julep, Ever.

 Oh, one more thing before the recipe proper: You haven't lived until you've replaced a little of the sugar with peach schnapps.
 Trust me on this.

-Mint Julep Make sure you're not using spearmint, not peppermint.
+The recipe: Mint Julep Make sure you're not using spearmint, not peppermint.
 Mint is available at most grocery stores, but the best price by far is at Asian grocers.
 You can also find mint at a good price at some Mexican grocers; ask for yerbabuena.
 3 ounces bourbon 1 ounce peach schnapps (optional; if using, reduce simple syrup to ½ ounce) 1 ounce simple syrup (or mint simple syrup; recipe follows) 5 or 6 sprigs fresh mint (or more as desired)

 Fill a chilled julep cup (or Collins glass) with crushed ice.
 Add bourbon and simple syrup.
 Swizzle until glass is nicely frosted.
 Add more crushed ice to fill glass.
 Garnish with enough mint to fill top of glass.
 If drinking through a straw, cut straw to barely stick out of glass.